What is Asphalt Road Widening?

 - 6 Confirm elevations of existing and new lanes prior to applying friction course.
 Friction course is a hot mix asphalt mixture that allows greater surface drainage during rainfall.
 This mixture is porous, allowing the rainwater to drain vertically to a hidden underlying layer, and then horizontally to the outer edge of the road.
 The main purpose of this is to prevent hydroplaning (uncontrollable sliding) and to improve friction on wet pavement.
 Friction course also increases visibility of pavement markings and reduces spray behind vehicles, surface glare in wet conditions, and tire-pavement noise.

-- 7 Pour friction course on the inner 3 feet of the newly installed 8-foot shoulder(s).
+- 7 Pave friction course on the inner 3 feet of the newly installed 8-foot shoulder(s).